 Part 5: Female Duos (in practice)

-Harley Quinn was a character created for the series, and one that became so popular she was incorporated into the comic book canon.
-The short comic, Mad Love, featuring Harley's back-story won an Eisner Award.
+Harley Quinn was a character created for the series, and she became so popular she was incorporated into the comic book canon.
+The short comic, Mad Love, featuring Harley's backstory won an Eisner Award.

 "The abusive structure of the Joker-Quinn relationship being obvious to adults but invisible to the show’s young audience reminds the adult viewer of how societal blindness perpetuates actual instances of horrific abuse."

 In the episode Harley and Ivy Harley is kicked out by the Joker and ends up teaming up with Poison Ivy.
 The duo become a crime team, and in many ways they embody the traditional traits one expected of comedy duos at the time (with Poison Ivy now replacing the Joker as the "brains" but minus any slapstick violence.
 Their relationship is a healthy one.)

 While only containing a relatively short screen time together, fans latched on to their ambiguous relationship.
 The characters lived together in Ivy's home with one bed.
 They had meals together: languishing in a casual attire of just oversized shirts (Harley's looks like a button-up men's shirt).
 Scenes driving in Ivy's pink convertible drew visual reference to Thelma and Louise.

 The question of whether or not the lesbian undertones of the relationship were originally intended is debated by fans.
 Considering the sophisticated writing style of the show, and the repeated use of coded adult narratives, it seems likely that writers knew exactly what they were doing.

 The winking relationship between the two extended to the comics.
 Batman: Harley and Ivy, which features writing from Paul Dino and artwork from Bruce Timm (the producer of the animated series), also has much slashy fan-service and a prison shower scenes of the two.